 Over the long term, poor ergonomics will negatively impact employee productivity and physical health.
 To counter these issues, some employers are offering stipends for office furniture and teaching online classes about ergonomics and how to set up a healthy workspace.

-Challenge: Employees share their work spaces with kids
+Challenge: Employees share their remote work spaces with kids

 Employees with children have been uniquely challenged during the pandemic.
 At various times throughout the last year, most school-aged children have been attending remote school from home.
 They need their own device and draw from household internet bandwidth.
 For people who need quiet concentration in order to perform their work, sharing a space with kids means extra noise and interruptions.